EdgeMind — On-device Voice Assistant

 How it works

 The model.
 Gemma 4 E2B with native audio input, distributed as a .litertlm file (~2.5–3 GB).
 It’s downloaded from HuggingFace’s litert-community on first run with HTTP Range resume, not bundled in the APK.
-With native audio, there’s no separate Whisper/STT stage — the mic bytes go straight into the model alongside the system prompt, and Gemma transcribes-and-reasons in one pass.
+With native audio there’s no separate Whisper/STT stage.
+The mic bytes go straight into the model alongside the system prompt, and Gemma transcribes-and-reasons in one pass.

 Audio wiring (the WAV-header trick).
-The mic produces raw 16 kHz mono 16-bit PCM through AudioRecord — exactly the format the model expects.
+The mic produces raw 16 kHz mono 16-bit PCM through AudioRecord, exactly the format the model expects.
 But pushing those raw bytes into LiteRT-LM throws INTERNAL: Failed to initialize miniaudio decoder, error code: -10.
-LiteRT-LM decodes audio through miniaudio, which sniffs format from the header — raw PCM has none.
+LiteRT-LM decodes audio through miniaudio, which sniffs format from the header, and raw PCM has none.
 The fix is a 44-byte RIFF/WAVE header prepended in-process; same bytes, miniaudio recognises the format, the model gets its audio.
 That single trick was the difference between “audio works” and “audio is impossible.”

 Tool calling.
-Each tool (set a timer, read or create calendar events, control music, look up contacts, toggle flashlight, change volume, search the web, launch apps) is a Kotlin function on a ToolSet annotated with @Tool / @ToolParam, registered into Hilt as a multibound set.
-At conversation start, all ToolSets are passed to litertlm with automaticToolCalling=true, and the JNI handles the loop natively: model emits a tool call → JNI reflects into the @Tool function → result is fed back → generation continues.
+Each tool (set a timer, read or create calendar events, control music, look up contacts, toggle the flashlight, change volume, search the web, launch apps) is a Kotlin function on a ToolSet annotated with @Tool / @ToolParam, registered into Hilt as a multibound set.
+At conversation start all ToolSets are passed to litertlm with automaticToolCalling=true, and the JNI handles the loop natively: the model emits a tool call → JNI reflects into the @Tool function → the result is fed back → generation continues.
 From the app’s side it’s just a stream of Content.Text tokens.

 What works today